percona/portal-doc/docs/connect-pmm.md

 ### Synchronized Platform and PMM roles
 All the users in your organization on Portal can log into PMM using their Percona accounts.
 The first time an organization member logs into PMM with their Percona account, they are automatically assigned a PMM user and a relevant user role.
 Administrators of Portal organizations are also granted Admin role in PMM, while Technical users in Platform have **Viewer** role in PMM.
+!
+Please note
+The user role is assigned in PMM during first SSO login.
+Any later role changes on Portal will have no effect on already created PMM users.